Medical-Intelligence-One/Critical-Path/README.md

 ---
 ### Basic knowledge
 - ☑️ Develop method to use GPT3 to extract conceptual relationships from the medical literature [🔗](GPT_fine-tuning.ipynb#performance_assessment)
-- 🟢 Engineer a knowledge model on which a simple, flexible reasoning framework can operate to fulfill use cases (🔁Iterate with reasoning framework and use cases)
+- 🟢 Engineer a knowledge model on which a simple, flexible reasoning framework can operate to fulfill use cases (🔁Iterate with [reasoning framework](#rf) and [use cases](#uc))
+    - 🟢 Develop method to incorporate patient preferences into a knowledge graph.
+Build it into the workflows.
 - 🟢 Fine-tune GPT3 to extract knowledge according to the knowledge model
     - Manually annotate training data for fine-tuning [🔗](Annotation_Tool.ipynb#annotator_tool)
     - Perform fine-tuning [🔗](Annotation_Tool.ipynb#GPT3_fine_tuner)